Tahir Raj Bhasin: Career

 Tahir committed to acting professionally in 2012, when he featured in four short films for the Film and Television Institute of India and appeared in Indian television advertisements for companies like Samsung and Canon camera.
 That year, he was seen in a cameo appearance in the comedy thriller film Kismat Love Paisa Dilli, directed by Sanjay Khanduri.
 After starring in a seven-second role in Abhishek Kapoor's Kai Po Che!
 (2013), playing the role of senior Ali—the cricketer in the film—Tahir appeared in the romantic comedy One by Two (2014), directed by Devika Bhagat.

-In 2014, Tahir made his Bollywood film debut—in a lead role—in Pradeep Sarkar's crime thriller Mardaani alongside Rani Mukerji, in which he played the role of Karan Rastogi, a Delhi-based human trafficking kingpin.
+In 2014, Tahir made his debut in a leading role with Pradeep Sarkar's crime thriller Mardaani alongside Rani Mukerji, in which he played the role of Karan Rastogi, a Delhi-based human trafficking kingpin.
 His character in the film, inspired from the American TV series, Breaking Bad, was critically acclaimed and critics praised the representation of a "new, young, chilling face of crime" in Indian cinema.
 Mohar Basu of Koimoi called Bhasin a "revelation", and Taran Adarsh of Bollywood Hungama mentioned that Bhasin made sure he leaves an "ineradicable impression" even if "pitted against a powerhouse performer" like Mukerji.
 With the role, Bhasin topped "The Times hotlist'14" in the Best actor in a negative role category, and was nominated for Best Supporting Actor at the annual Filmfare Awards ceremony.

 In 2016, Tahir starred in the action spy thriller Force 2 as the antagonist opposite John Abraham and Sonakshi Sinha.
 His acclaimed portrayal won him a Star screen nomination for best supporting actor.

 For his work in Mardaani and Force 2, Tahir ranked in the Forbes magazine 30 under 30 list for 2017.
 The same year, he was ranked in The Times of India list of top 50 most desirable men.

 Tahir walked the red carpet at the 2018 Cannes Film Festival as part of the cast for Nandita Das’s Manto, in which he portrays the 1940s Bollywood star Shyam.

 In 2019, he portrayed one of the lead roles in Dangal director Nitesh Tiwari's feature film Chhichhore.
 The film became a blockbuster hit, grossing over 200 crores at the Indian box office and was awarded the prestigious National Award for best film.

 In 2021 Tahir starred In Kabir Khan’s 83, a film about India’s first cricket World Cup victory in 1983.
 He has essayed the part of the legendary test cricketer Sunil Gavaskar.